Red list review

 The Government have conducted a further review of the red list under our new and simplified system of international travel.
+From 4am on Monday 1 November, Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela will be removed from the red list.

-Following this review, it continues to be the case that no countries and territories are on the red list.
 We will keep the red list in place as a precautionary measure to protect public health, and we are prepared to add countries and territories if needed as the UK’s first line of defence if the situation changes.

 Expansion of the inbound vaccination policy